-Our attorneys have transactional experience that includes formation of tribal chartered entities, gaming compacts, obtaining regulatory approvals from the Department of the Interior and the National Indian Gaming Commission, and others, commercial development, hotels on and off reservations, real estate and financing, health care, employment and corporate/private equity matters, including sovereign wealth funds.
+Our attorneys have transactional experience that includes formation of tribal chartered entities; gaming compacts; obtaining regulatory approvals from the Department of the Interior and the National Indian Gaming Commission, and others; commercial development; hotels on and off reservations; real estate and financing; health care; employment; corporate/private equity matters, including sovereign wealth funds; and drafting tribal regulations, including for cannabis initiatives.
 Our significant accomplishments include:

 - Negotiating a $90 million loan transaction on behalf of an Indian nation to provide funding for a casino and resort expansion project.